-The "Ultimate" Johnny Cash Experience, featuring Terry Lee Goffee covers the 50 year career of an American music legend.
+The "International" Johnny Cash Experience, featuring Terry Lee Goffee covers the 50 year career of an American music legend.
 With his six foot two inch burly frame, sturdy jaw, icy stare and rich baritone voice, Goffee takes on the persona of the Man in Black in a performance that incorporates the guitar slinging body movements that were a Johnny Cash trademark.
 This is the show that has gained fans all across the U S, Canada, Ireland and Britain.
 Goffee's portrayal of the larger than life Johnny Cash will have you believing that you're watching the Man in Black himself.
-Now in it's seventh year,"Train of Love" featuring Terry Lee Goffee is the Ultimate Johnny Cash Tribute Show.
-Terry Lee wa
+Now in it's 20th year,"Train of Love" featuring Terry Lee Goffee is the Ultimate Johnny Cash Tribute Show.

 What to Expect